globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The set permission Action Provider uses the `Globus Transfer API
-<https://docs.globus.org/api/transfer/acl/>`_ to set or manage permissions on a
-folder or file.
+The set permission Action Provider uses the `Globus Transfer ACL API`_ to set or manage permissions on a folder or file.
 The body of the request indicates whether the permission rule is to be created, updated or deleted using the ``operation`` property.
 For update or delete, the ``rule_id`` of a previously created permission rule must also be provided.

 As the Globus Transfer API returns a status directly (rather than a task identifier), the Action Provider behaves in a synchronous manner,